swarajitroy/CKS/cluster_setup/A01_NetworkPolicy.md

 Lets add a Network policy that ONLY pods from leaf-namespace and having following labels application=leaf and tier=app can talk to this database pod (application=leaf and tier=db and a name=app-db and image=nginx. )

+## Application Pod Network Policy
+---

+Lets add a Network policy that ONLY pods from leaf-namespace and having following labels application=leaf and tier=frontend can talk to this application  pod.
+Also the pod  application=leaf and tier=app and image=nginx from upstream-namespace should be able to connect as well.
+Also the application pod in leaf-namespace should be able to send data to  downtream-namespace and then a pod which has following labels application=leaf and tier=app and image=nginx